Church Audio Guide – 24 Tips For Great Sound

 22)Label everything

-In something as complex as a PA system where things get unplugged and moved around, and it is paramount that you know what goes where, labeling stuff is a bit of a no-brainer.
+In something as complex as live audio system where things get unplugged and moved around, and it is paramount that you know what goes where, labeling stuff is a bit of a no-brainer.
 If you designed or built the system, you probably know where everything is supposed to go, but the rest of your tech team might not.
 Also on a Sunday morning, when you don’t have a lot of time and you discover that you have no sound on one channel, having things labeled just makes fault finding so much easier.
 Masking tape is ok for labelling mixer channels and other things, but it does get kind of grubby after a while.

 A better solution may be to invest in a small label making machine, that you have on hand whenever you need it.
 And when old labels fall off or are no longer readable, you can just make new ones really quickly.
 One I have used before is the Brady Label Maker which I highly recommend.
 I have listed it on my huge 101 Ideas for Church Sound Systems post.